What Is Spiritual Growth?

 The karma someone who is still mostly asleep at the emotional, mental or causal level gets for taking advantage of another pales in comparison to the karma someone more advanced gets for doing such things.
 With greater knowledge and awareness comes increased responsibility.
 This is in part why much of the content in this section is available only to site members and not the general public.
 While the annual fees are small they are enough so that those who are not really serious about their personal and/or spiritual growth or my notions on it will not bother to become members.
 The other part is that I make myself available to members should they have questions or are looking for or need some guidance; however, I am a team of one I cannot do this for the general public.
 If you are interested in joining there is a link to the Becoming a Member page in the Reference section at the end of this essay.

 The warnings I give are not intended to deter you, they are meant to make you more aware of the challenges so that you prepare yourself accordingly.
-If you are trying to develop your higher self for selfish reasons the consequences can be severe if not in this lifetime then in one to come.
+If you are trying to develop your higher self for selfish reasons the consequences can be severe if not in this lifetime then in ones to come.
 This is not a burden you want to take on.
 As we work on become sensitive to and aware of our higher aspects we must make sure we continue to work on reducing our ego, selfish intent (and we all have a certain measure of this) and personal wants, needs and desires.
 By doing so we are making our lower vehicles a better vessel through which your higher self can express itself.
 Remember, Rome was not built in a day.
-If we do this then we will find that as we become more aware of and in tune with our true self, find greater joy in life and our compassion and unconditional love for all will start to flower more each and every day!
+If we do this then as we become more aware of and in tune with our true self, we also find greater joy in life and our compassion and unconditional love for all will start to flower more each and every day!

 © 2015 Allan Beveridge